Introduction

 pkts bytes target prot opt in out source destination

-We can see that these rules allow for in-going traffic:
+pkts bytes target prot opt in out source destination We can see that these rules allow in-going traffic:

-The port 80 (HTTP) will need to be access by anyone on Internet to visit the hosted website.
-However the port 22 (SSH) should only be accessed by administrators of the server.
-A white-list of trusted IP addresses should be created to limit access to the SSH server.
+The port 80 (HTTP) will need to be accessed by anyone on Internet to visit the hosted website.
+However the port 22 (SSH) should only be accessed by the server administrators.
+A white-list of trusted IP addresses should be created to limit the access to the SSH server.

-• already established connections: like packets going back to the client after he connects to a service;
+- Already established connections: like packets going back to the client after they connect to a service.

 # cat etc/network/if-pre-up.d/iptables